hscharman/Friend-Finder/README.md

 The application uses a Node.js and Express server on the back-end and simple Bootstrap CSS on the front-end.
 The JavaScript plugin Chosen is also utilized to make the select boxes on the survey questions more user-friendly.

 ## To View
 You can view Friend Finder on Heroku.
-Check it out here!
+Check it out here: https://enigmatic-escarpment-63337.herokuapp.com/ .

 ## To Use
 To install Friend Finder: